HlibPavlyk/composition-manager/README.md

 ## Usage Instructions

 1. **Starting the Program**:
     - Run `java Main` in your terminal.

 2. **Program Execution**:
-   - The program initializes an `Album` object and adds various `MusicComposition` objects to it.
+    - The program initializes a `MusicCompositionList` object and demonstrates various operations:
-   - It calculates the total duration of the album and displays it.
+        - **Adding Compositions**: Adds compositions to the list using different constructors.
+        - **Combining Lists**: Merges multiple `MusicCompositionList` instances into one.
+        - **Removing a Composition**: Removes a specified composition from the list.
+        - **Checking for a Composition**: Checks if the list contains a specific composition.
+        - **Accessing by Index**: Retrieves and sets compositions at specific indices.
-   - Sorts the compositions in the album by their musical style and displays the sorted list.
+        - **Calculating Total Duration**: Calculates the total duration of all compositions in the list.
-   - Finds compositions within a specified duration range and displays them.
-   - Demonstrates playing all compositions in the album.

 3. **Results Display**:
-   - The total duration of the album is displayed in seconds.
-   - The sorted list of compositions by style is displayed.
+    - Displays the list of all compositions.
+    - Shows the list after removing a composition.
+    - Indicates whether a specific composition exists in the list.
+    - Displays the composition at a specific index.
+    - Shows the list after setting a new composition at a specific index.
-   - The list of compositions within the specified duration range is displayed.
+    - Displays the total duration of all compositions.
-   - Each composition is "played," demonstrating polymorphism.

 ## Example Output

 ```
-Total album duration: 1750 seconds.

-Compositions sorted by style:
+All compositions in the list:
+Rock: Rock Anthem (300 seconds)
+Jazz: Smooth Jazz (250 seconds)
+Classical: Symphony No.5 (600 seconds)
+Rock: Rock Ballad (200 seconds)
+Jazz: Jazz Fusion (400 seconds)
+Classical: Piano Sonata No.16 (500 seconds)

+Total duration of compositions in the list: 2250 seconds

+After removing Rock Ballad:
+Rock: Rock Anthem
+Jazz: Smooth Jazz
 Classical: Symphony No.5
+Jazz: Jazz Fusion
+Classical: Piano Sonata No.16

+List contains 'Symphony No.5': true

+Composition at index 2: Symphony No.5

+After setting a new composition at index 2:
+Rock: Rock Anthem
 Jazz: Smooth Jazz
+Rock: New Rock Song
 Jazz: Jazz Fusion
-Rock: Rock Anthem
-Rock: Rock Ballad

-Compositions between 200 and 500 seconds:
-Smooth Jazz - 250 seconds (Jazz)
-Jazz Fusion - 400 seconds (Jazz)
-Rock Anthem - 300 seconds (Rock)
-Rock Ballad - 200 seconds (Rock)

-Playing all compositions:
-Playing classical piece: Symphony No.5
-Playing jazz piece: Smooth Jazz
-Playing jazz piece: Jazz Fusion
-Playing rock song: Rock Anthem
-Playing rock song: Rock Ballad
+Classical: Piano Sonata No.16
 ```

 ## License